HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/example/mx_portlet_in_dx.md

 ## Creating a Volt MX portlet and deploying in HCL DX

-1. Create a new project in Iris.
-For more information, refer to [Introducing Volt MX](https://opensource.hcltechsw.com/volt-mx-docs/docs/documentation/index.html){target="_blank"}.
+1. Create a new or use an existing **web app** project in Iris.
+For more general information about projects in Iris, refer to [Create, Migrate, or Import a Project](https://opensource.hcltechsw.com/volt-mx-docs/95/docs/documentation/Iris/iris_user_guide/Content/CreateMigrateOrImportProject.html){target="_blank"}.

 2. Configure the HCL DX host details in Iris.
 See the following example: